acutario/ravenx/README.md

 ```

 Optionally, a third parameter containing a map of options (like URLs or
-secrets) can be passed.
+secrets) can be passed depending on strategy configuration needs.

 ## Multiple notifications

-You can implement notification modules taht will tell `Ravenx` which strategies should use to send a specific notification.
+You can implement notification modules that `Ravenx` can use to know which strategies should use to send a specific notification.

 To do it, you just need to `use Ravenx.Notification` and implement a callback function: